miguelramirez93/mutant_detector/README.md

 2. Install docker and docker-compose
 3. Run ```tilt up --hud=true``` at the root of this project

+NOTE: Dockefile will run test coverage for you at build step ;)

 After your environment is ready, you can navigate to:
 - http://localhost:8080/swagger/index.html to see swagger documentation